cityofaustin/odd/_jobs/positions/__QA-testing-engineer.md

 * Help manage product releases and related regression testing.
 * Build and share knowledge of web standards and best practices related to testing and QA
 * Engage with the wider web development community, identifying best practices we can adopt and sharing what we're building and learning.
-* Commit to making what we build fully accessible to the people we serve
+* Commit to making what we build fully accessible to the people we serve.

 ## What we're looking for